HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 ## Normalization of `Float316` Numbers

 Ignoring the sign for a moment, our `Float316` number's real form is $m\cdot2^e$ (since we store the explicit 1 in $m$, we don't have to add it to $m$ anymore).
 Keep in mind that we also have two overflow bits in front of the mantissa: if an IEEE 764 mantissa starts as `10110...` our mantissa starts as `00110110...` for the (approximately) same number.
-This means that in our case it's the 4th place that is worth $\frac{1}{2}$, the 5th place is worth $\frac{1}{4}$, the 6th place $\frac{1}{8}$ and so on.
+This means that in our case it's the 4th place that is worth $\frac{1}{2}$, the 5th place is worth $\frac{1}{4}$, the 6th place $\frac{1}{8}$, and so on.
 The binary places are the powers of 2, decreasing towards the right.
-Logically, the powers of 2 should increase towards the left side: the 3rd place is $1$ (as it should be!
-It is the explicit 1 we wanted to store), the 2nd place is worth $2$, and the 1st place worth $4$.
+Logically, the powers of 2 should increase towards the left side: the 3rd place is worth $1$ (as it should be!
+It is the explicit 1 we wanted to store), the 2nd place is worth $2$, and the 1st place is worth $4$.
 Normally, we don't use them - however...

 If we right-shift the bits of the mantissa, we actually halve the number, because new each mantissa bit contributes half as much to the real number.
 A mantissa of `0011100...0` can be deciphered as